Mohammad Ali Shah (surgeon)

 Syed Muhammad Ali Shah (26 October 1946 – 4 February 2013) was a Pakistani orthopaedic surgeon and member of the Pakistan Cricket Board governing board.
 He was the Provincial Sports Minister of Sindh.
-He was also the Chief de Mission for Pakistani athletes in the Commonwealth Games 2010.
+He was also the Chief de Mission for Pakistani athletes at the Commonwealth Games 2010.

 Early life

 Shah was born on 26 October 1946 in Bareilly.
 His father, Syed Asghar Ali Shah, served as a judge for many years.

 Career

 As surgeon

 Shah returned to Pakistan from England to establish himself as an orthopedic surgeon in Karachi and soon set up his own orthopedic and trauma hospital, the AO Clinic.
 In his career he is estimated to have performed about 76,000 operations.

 As politician

 Shah was a member of the Muttahida Qaumi Movement.
 In the 2008 general election, he was elected to the Sindh Assembly from PS-103 (North Nazimabad, Karachi).
 He became Minister of Sports of the province of Sindh in 2008.